Japan nuclear power-free as last reactor shuts

 A crisis at Tokyo Electric Power's Fukushima Daiichi nuclear plant, where an earthquake and tsunami in March last year triggered radiation leaks, has hammered public faith in nuclear power and prevented the restart of reactors shut down for regular maintenance checks.

-Hokkaido Electric said it started lowering output from the 912-megawatt No.3 unit at Tomari nuclear plant in northern Japan at 09:00 a.m.
-British Time (0800 GMT).
+Hokkaido Electric said it started lowering output from the 912-megawatt No.3 unit at Tomari nuclear plant in northern Japan at 04:00 a.m.
+EDT (0800 GMT).

-The maintenance on the unit is set to begin at around 15:00 British Time when power generation falls to zero, with the unit to be shut down completely by the early hours of Sunday.
+The maintenance on the unit is set to begin at around 10:00 a.m.
+EDT (1400 GMT) when power generation falls to zero, with the unit to be shut down completely by the early hours of Sunday.

 The shutdown means all of Japan's 50 reactors have been taken off line, marking the country's first nuclear power-free day since May 1970.